s-uesawa/Prototype-TephraDB-Japan/README.md

 4. Revise the directory to the path of the folder that you copied.
 5. Revise the directory to the path of python.exe.
 6. Set the locality name and coordinate.
 7. Open the file entitled "Tephra_fall_Hazard.py" and revise the directory to your path using a text editor.
+Then, put the file in the "TephraDB_Prototype_ver1" folder.
 8. Run the entire script of R. (If you can not run the python with R, you can run the python script edited F = "Place name " where you want to draw the hazard curve with spyder etc.)

 Workflow using ArcGIS: